maoderos/cmssw-cc7-docker/README.md

 		`$ ./cmssw_docker.sh `

 By default, it will pull the `marcosderos/cmssw-docker`, but if you want other image you can add by using the tag `--image <image>`.
 Once you entered at the container, you can use the [script for stalling cmssw](https://github.com/maoderos/cmssw-install.git).

+It is recommended to create an alias command in you bashrc file to re-enter in the docker container easily.